gemadam/JiIaMD-lab-project/README.md

 **Caesar cipher**.
 The program should implement the Caesar cipher.
 The program should perform both encoding and decoding of texts.
 The key for encoding/decoding should not be hard-coded (the user should be able to provide it).
 The encoding/decoding should not change the case of the text and they should allow for multi-word texts.
 Text containing letters outside of the English alphabet should be considered invalid.

-## Scopes of the development iterrations
+## Scopes of the development iterations

 ### Prototype no. 1